 How does it affect our reading of the psalms, or any biblical text, to read them as poetry?
+Does the translation we are reading change how we are able to hear the poetry?

 What are the major differences between the aesthetics of the psalm poetry and the conventions we expect of modern poetry?
 Are there any important similarities?